Center for Natural Resource Governance

 The Fisheries Transparency Initiative (FiTI) is a global multi-stakeholder partnership to strengthen transparency and participation for sustainable fisheries.

-• Center on Governance through Human Rights
+• Centre on Governance through Human Rights

-• Center for Natural Resource Governance
+• Centre for Natural Resource Governance

-The Center promotes collaboration between the public sector, business and civil society to solve global and local challenges.
+The centre promotes cooperation between the public sector, business and civil society to solve global and local challenges.

 • EnVision

-The project "EnVision – Shaping a Vision for the Energy Transition" identifies areas of tension and value-conflicts in the energy transition, and develops proposals for political decision-makers to develop a common vision.
+The project "EnVision - Shaping a vision for the energy transition" identifies areas of tension and conflicting values in the energy transition and develops proposals for political decision-makers to develop a common vision.

 • Development of a Climate Policy Implementation Check

-Ambitious climate targets alone are not enough – policy measures must also be implemented to achieve these targets.
-There is already a wide range of tools and assessments available to evaluate the [...]
+Ambitious climate targets alone are not enough - political measures must also be implemented in order to achieve these targets.
+There are already a large number of tools and assessments to evaluate the [...]

 • Climate Compatible Export Credit Policies

 Effective climate policy needs dialogue.
-In a series of online events, topics of international financing for the energy transition in the Asian region were discussed in a national and supranational context.
+In a series of online events, topics relating to international financing for the energy transition in the Asian region were discussed in a national and supranational context.

 • Climate Transparency: Engagement in seven G20 countries

-The Climate Transparency Partnership brings together climate assessments and expertise from organizations across the G20 countries.
-The Partnership uses independent, comparable, and comprehensive data to analyze the G20's progress in transforming [...]
+The Climate Transparency Partnership brings together climate assessments and expertise from organisations in the G20 countries.
+The Partnership uses independent, comparable and comprehensive data to analyse the G20's progress in transforming [...]

 • Climate Transparency

-The Climate Transparency Partnership brings together climate assessments and expertise from organizations across the G20 countries.
-Since 2014, the partnership has used independent, comparable, and comprehensive data to analyze the G20's progress on [...]
+The Climate Transparency Partnership brings together climate assessments and expertise from organisations in the G20 countries.
+Since 2014, the partnership has been analysing the G20's progress on climate action using independent, comparable and comprehensive data [...]